divnix/std/ARCHITECTURE.md

 Those abstract classes implement _shared functionality_.

 A few examples of artifact classes in our scope are: packages, containers, scripts and manifests, among others.
-Examples of shared functionality are _push_ on containers and on packages _build_.
+Examples of shared functionality are _push_ on containers and _build_ on packages.

 _**Cells**_, in turn, organize your code into related units of functionality.
 Hence, Cells are a code _orgnization principle_.